Igniting Innovation 24/7/365Subscribe Now

 Google Chrome helped internet users win

 Google Chrome just became the most used browser on the planet.
-And there are many reasons why Chrome has become the preferred browser.
+And, there are many reasons why Chrome has become the preferred browser.
 But, was Google aiming to kill Internet Explorer and Firefox when they started rethinking the browser?
 Nope.
-They were aiming for internet users to win.
-They thought about how we, internet users, should have a better, faster and safer browsing experience.
+Their aim was for internet users to win by creating a browser that provided us a better, faster and safer browsing experience.

 Here are three ways to help customers win:

-2. Let them know you have their best interests in mind.
+- Let them know you have their best interests in mind.
 When Google launched Google Chrome, it let users know WHY they created a browsers.
 Of course, there was a strategic interest.
-But if Google Chrome hadn’t transcended the browser experience for, it would’ve been a major disappointment for Google and its users.
+But, if Google Chrome hadn’t transcended the browser experience, it would’ve been a major disappointment for Google, and its users.

 If your product or service helps customers/clients win, you win.